Artifacts in Idaho may be earliest evidence of humans in North America, study says

 Researchers in western Idaho may have found some of the earliest evidence of human life in North America, indicating humans arrived to the area more than a thousand years earlier than previously thought.

 Researchers at the Cooper’s Ferry archaeological site in western Idaho found evidence they say is linked to human activity dating back as far as 16,560 years ago.
-The study published Thursday in the journal Science suggests that humans migrated to the area not through a corridor in an ice sheet that covered Canada, but by traveling around the ice and along the coast of what is now Washington state.
+The study published Thursday in the journal Science suggests that humans migrated to the area not through a corridor in an ice sheet stretching from Alaska to the Pacific Northwest, but by traveling around the ice and along the coast of what is now Washington state.

 “We found archaeological evidence that shows people were in western Idaho about 16,000 years ago,” said Oregon State University anthropology professor Loren Davis, the lead researcher on the study.
 “It shows people were south of the continental ice sheets from the last ice age before there was a corridor.”

-The corridor, thought to have allowed humans to travel from around the Yukon to Montana and down to the Dakotas, opened as early as 14,800 years ago.
+The corridor, thought to have allowed humans to travel from the Yukon to Montana to the Dakotas, opened as early as 14,800 years ago.
 The theory that humans used this route has been challenged in recent years, as researchers have claimed to have found older artifacts in sites ranging from Chile to Oregon to Texas.
 Some scientists have been skeptical of these claims, though — as some are of Davis’ recent findings.

-Ben Potter, an archaeology professor from the University of Alaska, Fairbanks, said he’s not yet convinced the oldest artifacts were the result of human activity, instead of another source, such as animals.
-If the oldest artifacts were not from humans, it’s possible humans weren’t in the area before the ice-free corridor opened, he said.
+Ben Potter, an archaeology professor from the University of Alaska, Fairbanks, said he’s not yet convinced the oldest dated materials from the sitewere the result of human activity.
+To disprove the theory that humans used the corridor, researchers have to show there was human activity at the site before the corridor opened.

 “It’s a very interesting site that raises interesting questions, but for me, it isn’t demonstrated beyond a reasonable doubt,” Potter said.

-Note: This story was updated to clarify Potter’s comments.